Cdude1909/Automated-MacOS-Installer/README.md

 - `Works on any Linux-Distro`

-- `Tool provides Generic EFI fodler, but you may use custom EFI folder`
+- `Tool provides Generic EFI folder, but you may use custom EFI folder`
 ## Requirements
 Make sure you have pre-installed all of this in order for this tool to work;
 - USB (16 gb or more)